jim-schwoebel/sound_event_detection/README.md

 What results is a .CSV annotation file for the entire length of the session.

-## How to use machine learning models for visualization
+## Training machine learning models

+## Visualizing labels and predictions

 We can use a third-party library called [sed_vis](https://github.com/TUT-ARG/sed_vis) (MIT licensed) to visualize annotated files.
 I've created a modification script that uses argv[] to pass through the .CSV file label and the audio file so that it works in this interface.

 - output visualizations